Algonquin Power & Utilities Corp. 6.20% Fixed-to-Floating Subordinated Notes, Series 2019-A due 2079 research snapshot

 ManagementManagement should be assessed on regulatory execution, refinancing, rate-case outcomes, capital spending discipline, and creditor protection while Algonquin completes its pure-play regulated-utility transition.Medium

-Financial trendAlgonquin reported Q1 2026 net earnings of $83.1 million and adjusted net earnings of $99.6 million.
+Financial trendAlgonquin reported Q1 2026 net earnings of $83.1 million and adjusted net earnings of $99.6 million, and it closed an undrawn $1.15 billion delayed-draw term facility after quarter end.
 Regulatory settlements and rate decisions can support future utility revenue, while refinancing and restructuring remain material.High

 ValuationAQNB should be assessed by coupon reset mechanics, current yield, credit spread, par call terms, and duration.
 A common-stock PE, EPS, or market capitalization is not a valuation metric for the note.High

-Technical trendThe latest $25.43 reference close was below the reported 50-day $25.91 and 200-day $25.80 moving-average snapshots.
+Technical trendThe latest $25.71 reference close was just above the reported 50-day $25.69 moving-average snapshot and just below the reported 200-day $25.79 snapshot.
 The short history and modest volume make live quotes more important than static signals.Medium-low

 Risk levelRisk is medium-high because AQNB is unsecured and subordinated, has a 2079 maturity, can be redeemed at par, and may be sensitive to interest rates, utility regulation, refinancing conditions, and liquidity.High